-Following my daughter’s cure, with the aid of her homeopath and a basic homeopathic First Aid or Home Health Care kit, my family and I benefitted greatly from trying homeopathic treatment for various ailments, illnesses and injuries.
-We subsequently spent much less time clogging the NHS with things we found we could take care of ourselves (and often better) through this alternative form of treatment.
+Following my daughter’s cure, with the support of her homeopath and a basic homeopathic First Aid or Home Health Care kit to use, my family and I benefitted greatly from simply trying out homeopathic treatment for various ailments, illnesses and injuries.
+We subsequently spent much less time troubling the NHS with things we found we could take care of ourselves (and often better) through this alternative form of treatment.

-As time has gone on, we appear to have become healthier and more resilient to things like the usual annual round of flus and colds, and have mended and bounced back faster if we have succumbed to things like viruses, food poisoning or physical injury.
-As each of my daughters (and god-sons) has left home I have given them their own homeopathic kit and encouraged them to use it to take care of and be responsible for their own health, as far as is sensible and practically possible: we still consult with our GPs, attend NHS Walk-In clinics, or go to A&E if necessary.
+As time went on, we became healthier and more resilient to things like the usual annual round of flus and colds, and mended and bounced back faster if we did succumb to things like viruses, food poisoning or physical injury.
+As each of my daughters and god-sons has left home I have given them their own homeopathic kit and encouraged them to use it to take care of their own health, as far as is sensible and practically possible: we all still consult with our GPs and any needed consultant, attend NHS Walk-In clinics, call NHS 111, or go to A&E if necessary.

-However, what prompted me to want to become a homeopathic practitioner myself was the effect on my mother-in-law of an ever-increasing mix of drugs prescribed in good faith, but badly managed, between her GP and her rheumatology consultant.
-Their combined side-effects led to her being unable to eat and nourish herself properly; which led to her further physical deterioration; which led to her weakened gut becoming paralysed by the effects of the opiate-based painkillers being prescribed; which led to a near fatal intestinal blockage.
-This was deemed inoperable because of her greatly weakened state: if the blockage didn’t kill her, then surgery likely would.
-She squeaked through, by force of her own will to live, but not before enduring ‘cold turkey’ and very nearly dying.
+What drove me to become a practitioner myself was witnessing the awful effects on my mother-in-law of an ever-increasing mix of drugs prescribed in good faith, but badly managed, by her GP and her rheumatology consultant.
+The combined side-effects of these led to her being simply unable to eat and thus nourish herself properly; which led to her further physical deterioration; which led to her weakened gut becoming paralysed by the effects of the opiate-based painkillers being prescribed; which led to a near fatal intestinal blockage.
+This was deemed inoperable because of her greatly weakened state: if the blockage didn’t kill her, then surgery very likely would.

-Having experienced by then how effective homeopathic medicine is – even if only as palliative care in chronic illness - and understanding that it is neither useful nor kind to burden a body with lots of drugs, I felt that even if I was unqualified to help her and her condition at that point, I would like to be able to help someone else avoid the distress that she endured.
-It simply isn’t necessary, and it certainly isn’t good medicine.
+Having experienced by then how effective homeopathic medicine is – even if 'only' as palliative care in chronic illness - and understanding that it is neither useful nor kind to burden a body with lots of drugs, I felt that even if I was unqualified to help her and her condition at that point, I would like to be able to help someone else avoid the distress that she endured.
+Britain needs more homeopathy, not less!

 Sandra Joyce MA (Hons), LBSH, RSHom